Obaneo/oba-manifesten/01_MANIFESTS/B00_Core_Spec_Formal_Definitions_Axioms_Invariants/chapters/B00_CH03/README.md

 - the **constitutive definitions** of P, E, and C;
 - the **flow-level classification rule** (including minimum metadata);
 - the **decomposition rule** (a single payment may contain P+E and sometimes C);
-- **power as a structural parameter** (cause of E);
+- **power as a classification parameter** (structural cause of E);
 - canonical **edge/border decision rules**;
 - linkages to **R/B**, **caps (W-MAX, I-MAX)**, and **ΔM**;
 - **measurement/audit standards** and **hard stops** against OBA-washing and black-boxing.

-This is a high-impact chapter: later chapters inherit these definitions and MUST NOT redefine them.

-## Purpose, scope, normative status

-- **Purpose:** provide semantic closure for “productive vs extractive vs commons” at the flow level, so that OBA claims are **auditable, reproducible, and contestable**.
-- **Scope:** households, firms, state, platforms, finance; micro flows and macro aggregates.
-- **Normative status:** constitutive for OBA classification.
-Deviations are non-conform unless a formally defined extension (versioned, with compatibility notes) is explicitly adopted.

 ## How to use this chapter

-If you are writing later chapters:
-- Treat P/E/C terms here as **canonical**.
-Do not redefine them locally.
+- If you are **writing any later chapter**: import P/E/C definitions from here; do not redefine them locally.
-- Use the edge/border rules when you introduce sector cases, instruments, or reforms.

-If you are building datasets or pipelines:
+- If you are **building datasets or pipelines**: implement minimum metadata + decomposition; avoid opaque classification.
-- Implement the **minimum metadata set** and the decomposition logic.
-- Ensure classifications are reproducible from recorded inputs (no opaque classifiers).

-If you are auditing:
-- Require an **audit trail per flow/contract** and reconciliation micro→macro.
-- Apply conservative escalation rules where data is missing or controllability is weak.
+- If you are **auditing**: require a reproducible audit trail per flow/contract; enforce conservative escalation when data is missing.

-If you are implementing caps, ΔM rules, commons programs, or consolidation:
+- If you are **implementing caps, ΔM rules, commons programs, or consolidation**: treat P/E/C outputs as canonical inputs and constraints.
-- Use P/E/C outputs as inputs: E as a signal for claim-layer pressure and cap relevance;
-  C as a constrained destination for reallocation (only under explicit conditions).

 ## Structure